Operation Title: Plans

 Work on a plan to attack Tirpitz at Fættenfjord using Chariots began in mid-June 1942.
-The plan was developed by Captain Edward Gibson (who was also the Baron Ashbourne) and the head of the Norwegian Section of the Special Operations Executive (SOE), Lieutenant Colonel John Wilson.
+It was developed by Captain Edward Gibson (who was also the Baron Ashbourne) and the head of the Norwegian Section of the SOE, Lieutenant Colonel John Wilson.
 The SOE was a covert British service responsible for sabotage attacks in occupied Europe.
 It was realised at an early stage of planning that the Norwegian resistance would also need to be involved.
+A network of Norwegian SOE agents, code-named 'Lark', was located in the Trondheim area and had been providing intelligence on Tirpitz since her arrival there.

 Consideration was given to inserting the Chariots into the target area by air.
-One proposal involved the craft and their crews being dropped from Handley Page Halifax bombers, but this was ruled out due to the difficultly of the crew being able to locate their Chariot after being parachuted into the sea at night.
-Another proposal involved using Short Sunderland flying boats to land the craft, and five of the aircraft were modified for this purpose.
+One proposal involved the craft and their crews being parachuted from Handley Page Halifax bombers, but this was ruled out due to the difficulty of the crewmen being able to locate their Chariot after being dropped into the sea at night.
+Another proposal involved using Short Sunderland flying boats to land the craft and five aircraft were modified for this purpose.
 The Sunderland proposal was later abandoned as it was judged unlikely that these large aircraft would be able to reach Fættenfjord without being detected.
+The planners also considered using a British warship to transport the Chariots and their crews, but this was rejected in favour of using a Norwegian freighter or fishing boat.

-The final plan involved transporting the Chariots and their crews by sea to the island of Frøya to the west of Trondheimsfjorden.
+It was decided to transport the Chariots and their crews by sea from the UK to the island of Frøya to the west of Trondheimsfjorden.
 The Chariots would then be attached below the waterline of a boat provided by members of the Norwegian resistance, which was to bluff its way through the German defences of Trondheimsfjorden and sail to the island of Tautra to the north of Fættenfjord.
-The crews would board the Chariots near Tautra and make the attack against Tirpitz.
-This plan was approved on 26 June by Admiral Pound.
-The attack was designated Operation Title, and it was scheduled to take place in October 1942.
+The crews would board the Chariots near Tautra and attack Tirpitz.
+Pound approved this plan on 26 June.
+The attack was designated Operation Title and scheduled to take place in October 1942.
+Horton and Wilson were given joint overall responsibility for the operation.

+Selection of participants

+Following Pound's approval of the plan, contact was made with the resistance in Trondheim through a Norwegian diplomat stationed in Sweden.
+The resistance agent Arne Christiansen travelled to Trondheim to seek assistance from a resistance network there.
+The network's members provided information about German security measures in the area and how they could be evaded.
+This included information on the documents that ships travelling in the waters around Trondheimsfjorden were required to carry by the German occupation authorities, with the resistance agents offering to provide copies.
+Christiansen also attempted to recruit a fishing boat captain at Frøya who was willing to transport the Chariots.